Khanyicou/Better-Together-/README.md

 # Better Together

-A web application that aims to deliver essential  features to user for mental health tracking and community support
+A web application that aims to deliver essential  features to user for mental health tracking and community support, in other words it create a user-friendly nd accessible platform that promotes mental well-being, llows users to track their mental health, and provides a supportive community

 ## Authors

 - [@Khanyisa Qolo](https://www.github.com/Khanyicou

+## Tech Used
+Python (Flask)
+Javascript
+HTML, CSS

 ## Badges